Is it possible to take supplements to help you lose weight if you have thyroid disease?

 Supplements you should avoid if you have thyroid disease include:

-- Gimmicky weight loss supplements - These are supplements which often make claims that sound too good to be true.
-If you've never heard about a supplement before, if it has few reviews (or if the reviews look fake), then it's best to save your money and move on.
+- Gimmicky weight loss supplements – These are supplements that often make claims that sound too good to be true.
+If you’ve never heard about a supplement before, if it has few reviews (or if the reviews look fake), then it’s best to save your money and move on.

 - Raspberry Ketones (5) – Most studies with raspberry ketones are done on animals (mice) and the results have been conflicting.
 With better options available it’s usually best to avoid this supplement.

-- Orlistat (6) - Orlistat works by blocking the absorption of fat.
+- Orlistat (6) – Orlistat works by blocking the absorption of fat.
 This is usually not the cause of weight gain in thyroid patients so it generally does not work.
-Orlistat is technically a medication but it is available over the counter and places such as Costco and Amazon.
+Orlistat is technically a medication but it is available over the counter and in places such as Costco and Amazon.